-Note: Specify in the AMS any reasoning/justification for not including items listed above with the submitted waiver package.
+Note: Specify in the aeromedical summary any reasoning/justification for not including items listed above with the submitted waiver package.

-The primary aeromedical concerns for aviators with a history of chronic or recurrent urticaria, angioedema, or anaphylaxis relate to the risk that a subsequent event could result in sudden incapacitation or symptoms of sufficient severity to adversely affect performance, mission, and safety.
+The primary aeromedical and operational concerns for aviators and other service members with a history of chronic or recurrent urticaria, angioedema, or anaphylaxis relate to the risk that a subsequent event could result in sudden incapacitation or symptoms of sufficient severity to adversely affect performance, mission, or safety.
 In most cases, the risk of sudden incapacitation and death is presumed to be highest for those individuals with a history of anaphylaxis.
 When untreated, anaphylaxis can result in airway compromise and/or cardiovascular collapse in less than five minutes.
 The severity of a recurrence cannot be reliably predicted based on the extent/severity of symptoms during previous episodes.
-Of particular concern during flight, symptoms may return after an initial improvement or can persist for hours or days or, requiring further medical intervention to prevent systemic collapse.
+Likewise, the course of an episode may be unpredictable, and previous patterns of symptom progression do not necessarily foretell how future episodes will evolve.
+Symptoms may return after an initial improvement or may persist for hours or days, requiring further medical intervention to prevent systemic collapse.

-Angioedema is commonly seen as a component of anaphylaxis or in co-occurrence with urticaria, but it can also occur independently.
+Angioedema is a common component of anaphylaxis and may co-occur with urticaria; however, angioedema may occur independently.
 The risks and approaches to management differ with the underlying etiology.
 While an avoidable/allergic trigger can be identified in some cases, the cause of chronic angioedema or urticaria is often idiopathic.
-Recurrences can be unpredictable, and in some cases, symptoms are provoked by physical or emotional stress, such as that experienced in the aviation environment.
-There is an associated risk of sudden incapacitation due to edema of the tissues of the tongue/pharynx and airway compromise.
+Recurrences can be unpredictable.
+In some cases, symptoms are provoked by physical or emotional stressors, such as those encountered in aviation and operational environments.
+Edema of the tissues of the tongue, palate, and pharynx may lead to respiratory compromise and sudden incapacitation.
 In the absence of anaphylaxis (i.e., a history of multisystem involvement), the risk of sudden incapacitation is considered less.
-When swelling is limited to the face/cheeks, there remains a potential for progression without medical intervention.
+When swelling is limited to the face and cheeks, there remains a potential for progression without medical intervention.
 Even mild symptoms pose a risk for distraction and performance decrement, particularly during critical phases of flight.
 Facial swelling could interfere with the wearing of the aviator mask or other life support equipment, and periorbital swelling could obstruct the field of vision.

 Chronic urticaria without angioedema is usually considered non-life threatening, but extensive involvement can result in distraction and performance decrement, particularly during critical phases of flight.
 If left untreated, symptoms can progress, and the possibility for the development of angioedema exists.
-Like angioedema, symptoms can be provoked by stress in some individuals.
-Of aeromedical significance, many of the medications used to treat or control chronic urticaria are sedating.
-Fortunately, there are two, second-generation antihistamines that are approved for use in USAF aircrew (fexofenadine and loratadine), which are often effective at maintaining remission when used daily.
-However, they are not aeromedically-approved for the treatment or prophylaxis of urticaria and/or angioedema, and utilization of them for this indication requires a waiver.
+Like angioedema, urticarial symptoms can be provoked by stress in some individuals.
+Of aeromedical and operational significance, many of the medications used to treat or control chronic urticaria are sedating.
+Fortunately, there are two second-generation antihistamines that are approved for use in USAF aircrew (fexofenadine and loratadine), which are often effective at maintaining remission when used daily.
+A third antihistamine, cetirizine, is approved for use in GBO personnel.
+However, none of these medications are approved for the treatment or prophylaxis of urticaria and/or angioedema, and use for this indication requires a waiver.
+The use of montelukast for the treatment and prophylaxis of urticaria is approved for all aircrew and GBO personnel, with an appropriate waiver for the underlying condition.